 What to Do With Quince?

 Foods can fall in and out of fad like everything else, but quince is simply a forgotten food.
 It was once so common it was a part of everyday meals and was probably used as much as its cousins the apples and pears.
-But the tough, hard-to-cut fruit and need to cook it in order to make it palatable saw a fall in the popularity of quince.
+The tough, hard-to-cut fruit needed to be cooked in order to make it palatable and therefore, saw a fall in the popularity of quince.

 Historically, there were many uses for quince fruit and many different ways in which to prepare the pome.
 Today, it is considered a fringe food and relegated to adventurous eaters and those of us lucky enough to have a burgeoning quince bush in our yards.

 Animals don’t seem to mind the astringent taste of quince, so you can always feed the fruit to your barnyard friends.
 In the absence of that option, perhaps it is best to use them as people food, which sends us looking into the past for recipes.
 Quince may be roasted, stewed, pureed, jellied, poached, baked, grilled, and more.